Trickbaby: Career

 Trickbaby's debut single, "Indie-Yarn" received mainstream media attention.
 It reached #46 in the UK Singles Chart, and was the first Hindi language single to be playlisted at BBC Radio One.
 Following media support for "Neelaa" after its inclusion on the Asian Flavas album, particularly at Radio One, Trickbaby released their debut album, Hanging Around on their own Chachaman label.
 Five stars in OK!, Mojo, and a good reviews in The Times, The Observer and in the main Asian press resulted in Trickbaby signing to EMI's Far East head office in Hong Kong.
 MTV in the SE Asia region made Trickbaby artist of the month on their "Alert" programme, and playlisted the band's self-produced "Slipping Through Your Fingers" video (which features members of the GB synchronised swimming team).
 Three Trickbaby songs were used in the cult Indian film Hyderabad Blues 2.
 Virgin UK released a compilation album, Asian Beat Bazaar, devised and compiled by Trickbaby and the band toured India, including a performance at MTV's Style Awards.

-In 2006, Rohan Sippy asked the band for songs for his movie Bluffmaster, starring Abhishek Bachchan and Priyanka Chopra, which has gone on to become one of the biggest modern Indian movies of recent times.
-"Sabse Bada Rupaiya/Bluffmaster", a Trickbaby track based around the original 1970's Mehmood song became the title track, and a hit in the India diaspora.
-"Neelaa", "Indie-Yarn" and a reworked Hindi version of "Nine Parts Of Desire" also all had key roles in the film and featured on a soundtrack album.
+In 2006, Rohan Sippy asked the band for songs for his movie Bluffmaster, starring Abhishek Bachchan and Priyanka Chopra.
+"Sabse Bada Rupaiya/Bluffmaster", a Trickbaby track based around the original 1970's Mehmood song, became the title track, and a hit in the Indian diaspora.
+"Neelaa", "Indie-Yarn" and a reworked Hindi version of "Nine Parts Of Desire" also all had key roles in the film and featured on the soundtrack album.

 Trickbaby wrote the title track to Ashok Thakeria's movie, Pyare Mohan, and they remixed two tracks for Victoria No. 203 (2007 film).
 The band spent 2007 finishing their second album, Chor Bazaar, named after a market in Mumbai famous for selling stolen goods.
 Featuring eleven songs and guest appearances by Gogol Bordello's Eugene Hutz, Sergey Ryabtzev (violin), and Yuri Lemeshev (accordion), as well as Marcella Detroit (harmonica).

 To accompany Chor Bazaar the band made two videos.
 "To Fighter", an animation directed by Mox, and to a new version of "Nine Parts" ("Parde Ke Peeche" produced by Ramesh Sippy (director of Sholay)) and starring Bollywood's Abhishek Bachchan and Priyanka Chopra.

 Their music video "Nine Parts" was also screened at Deejay Ra's music video night in Toronto, at the FILMI festival, North America's longest running South Asian film festival.